-Certain prior year amounts have been reclassified to conform to the current year presentation.
-There is no effect of these reclassifications on the previously reported equity and profit for the year then ended.
+Certain comparative information has been represented to conform to current year presentation and reflect the adjustments made for discontinued operations of the Parent Company.
+These reclassifications do not affect the previously reported assets, liabilities, equity and profit for the year.